 Frost.
 I have two cream cheese frosting recipes that would be perfect for this carrot sheet cake!

-Is this healthy carrot sheet cake gluten free, clean eating, or low sugar?
+Is this healthy carrot cake gluten-free, clean eating, low calorie, low sugar, or low fat?

 How do you make carrot cake moist?